@import "stream-chat-react/dist/scss/v2/index.scss" layer(stream);Introduction

 Customization

-Our theming system has various customization options allowing for both smaller and large-scale UI changes.
-This document guides you through the different customization options.
+The theming system supports both small and large UI changes.
+This document walks through the available options.

 CSS variables

 CSS variables are the easiest way to customize the theme.
-The variables are organized into two scopes:
+They’re organized into two scopes:

 Global variables

-You can use global variables to apply changes to the whole chat UI (as opposed to changing the design of individual components).
+Use global variables to change the overall chat UI (instead of individual components).

 The full list of global variables can be found in our global variables guide.